 Want to save even more?
 Park downtown Minneapolis for even less and ride the light rail to the airport using the Ramp-Ride-Fly program!
 A three-day minimum stay starts at just $21, and each additional day of parking costs just $5!

 Save on Food & Drinks with Lounge Access

 Eating and drinking at the airport isn't cheap, either.
 But you can eat and drink for free in airport lounges, escaping the hustle and bustle of the airport terminal before your flight, too.

-Holding the Platinum Card can get you into both of MSP’s Delta Sky Clubs – and a third is supposed to be on the way.
-There you’ll find free snacks, coffee, and drinks.
+Holding the Platinum Card can get you into both of MSP's Delta Sky Clubs – and a third is on the way in 2023.
+There you'll find free snacks, coffee, and drinks.
 Two downsides: You have to be flying Delta that day to get in, and bringing a guest will cost you another $39.

 But you can also get into the Escape Lounge at MSP – and even bring two guests with you for free.
-Though it’s closed at the time of publication due to the pandemic, the Escape Lounge is our favorite at Minneapolis by far.
-It’s almost always quiet with plenty of seating options, power ports galore to stay charged, and some great food and drink options.
+The Escape Lounge is usually our favorite at Minneapolis by far.
+It's almost always quiet with plenty of seating options, power ports galore to stay charged, and some good food and drink options.

-Let’s state the obvious: Paying $550 a year for a credit card like the Platinum Card isn’t cheap, and it won’t make sense for everyone.
-But if you plan to travel frequently in 2021 and beyond, lounge access and other card benefits like a $200 annual credit for airline fees and a way to get free TSA PreCheck or Global Entry can help you come out ahead.
+Let's state the obvious: Paying $695 a year for a credit card like the Platinum Card isn't cheap, and it won't make sense for everyone (see rates & fees).
+But if you plan to travel frequently in 2022 and beyond, lounge access and other card benefits like a $200 annual credit for airline fees and a way to get up to a $100 credit for TSA PreCheck or Global Entry can help you come out ahead.